chiponspa/chiponspa.github.io/README.md

-# Chip on Spa Website
+# Chipon Spa Website

-A modern, responsive website for Chip on Spa, featuring a clean design and intuitive user experience.
+A modern, responsive website for Chipon Spa & Nails, featuring a clean design and intuitive user experience.
 The website is built using pure HTML, CSS, and JavaScript, making it lightweight and easy to maintain.

 ## Features